 It’s a very similar question to the one from a set of website redesign survey but the difference is important – you ask about the whole experience of visiting your website, not just the website itself.
 What is the difference?

 The website experience is more than just browsing your website – it can be also talking to your support team, the frequency of updates, etc. All factors like those contribute to users’ satisfaction with visiting your website.

 5. Are you going to return to our website?

 And a follow-up question ‘Why?’.

 Satisfied users often want to return to the website – they find it interesting and useful.
 You can limit targeting to users who did not convert.

 If users who exit the website without completing the purchase say they will return it’s less to be worried about.
-What can be most interesting are answers of users who answer ‘No’ to the first question.
+What can be most interesting are the answers of users who answer ‘No’ to the first question.
 Analyzing them can show you what to change to improve users’ satisfaction.

 TIP: Ask this website satisfaction survey question in an exit survey.

-How to effectively collect survey data?
+Ready to collect valuable survey data?